TheNamec/fsuae-amiga-themes/thenamec__a1200-synthwave__night/documentation/README.md

 > Everything looks funky and stretchy!
 What the hell is going on?

 TheNamec FS-UAE themes are pre-configured to use full display estate within the overlay.
-It's tested to work fine with default FS-UAE video settings, but it may conflict with other configurations.
-Please try to stay on the default settings (marked by a * in the UI) while using TheNamec FS-UAE themes.
+It was tested to work fine with default FS-UAE video settings, but it may conflict with other configurations.
+Please try to stay on the default settings (marked by a * in the UI) while using my themes.

-> Will you develop any other new theme for FS-UAE?
+> Will you develop new themes for FS-UAE?

 Only time will tell 😇